Microsoft Wants To Monitor Your Workplace With AI, Computer Vision and the Cloud

 Gizmodo gave their article the title, "Microsoft's Latest Workplace Tech Demos Creep Me Out."

 Want a job?
-Surrender your self to Zul (Score:1)
+Surrender your self to Zul (Score:2, Insightful)

 Can't wait for this to become compulsory and industry standard.
 Just what the cube farm needed more discomfort!